nikolai-kummer/keras-experiments/README.md

 # keras-experiments
-Experiments around the use of keras for machine learning
+Experiments around the use of keras for machine learning and testing of code and functions.